SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 | Name | Description
 |----------|:-------------:|
 -----------------------
-## Ghost mechanic
+## GhostMechanic
 ### Crew camp (ghost position)
 After death, the position changes,<br> and the
 It will be able to cure sabotage, like the engineer's repair of TheOtherRoles.
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Number of times you can use the Sabotage Repair capability.
+| Number of times sabotage can be repaired | Number of times you can use the Sabotage Repair capability.
 -----------------------
-## Position swapper
+## PositionSwapper
 ### Imposter camp
 When using the ability, swap your position with a random player. <br> Just that. <br>